kirstywilliams/Emart/README.md

 The project involved creating a web interface incorporating a database for customers to browse and purchase products online from a ficticious store called eMart.

-Full project details including Requirements, Design, and evaluation can be found in 'Final Report.pdf'
+Full project details including Requirements, Design, and Evaluation can be found in 'Final Report.pdf'

 Demo
 -----